lockekk/dshare-hid/README.md

 ## Acknowledgments
 Special thanks to the [Deskflow](https://github.com/deskflow/deskflow) project and its contributors.
 This project is built upon their strong foundation.

+We also thank [Josselin Hefti](https://www.printables.com/model/1360390-esp32-c3-super-mini-model) for the excellent 3D model image of the ESP32-C3 Supermini.

 ## Support & Contact
 - **Email**: [deskflow.hid@gmail.com](mailto:deskflow.hid@gmail.com)